-A heel spur is a bony growth at the underside of the heel bone.
-The underlying cause of heel spurs is a common condition called “Plantar Fasciitis”.
+A heel spur – also commonly called an Achilles spur, foot spur or plantar spur – is a bony growth at the underside of the heel bone.
+The underlying cause of foot spurs on the heel is a common condition called “Plantar Fasciitis”.
 This is Latin for inflammation of the plantar fascia.
-(View video here).
+(Check out our video here).
 This tendon forms the arch of the foot, starting at the heel and running to the ball of the foot.
 Plantar Fasciitis is a persistent and painful condition.
-Interestingly, in some people a heel spur has been present for a long time, but no pain is felt for years until one day the pain suddenly appears ‘out of nothing’.
+Interestingly, in some people, a heel spur on the back of the heel has been present for a long time, but no pain is felt for years until one day the pain suddenly appears ‘out of nothing’.

-Heel spur is characterised by a sharp pain under the heel when getting out of bed in the morning or getting up after sitting for a period of time.
+Heel spurs are characterised by a sharp pain under the heel when getting out of bed in the morning or getting up after sitting for a period of time.
 Walking around for a while often helps reduce the pain, turning it into a dull ache.
 However, sports, running or walking long distance makes the condition worse.
-In some cases swelling around the heel maybe present.
+In some cases, swelling around the foot spurs on the heel may be present.

 What are the main causes?

 The main cause of heel spurs is an excessive strain placed on the plantar fascia over a long period of time, as a result of different factors.
 These factors may include:

 - Incorrect gait

 - Being in a job that requires a lot of standing on hard floors

 It is usually a combination of any of these factors that will bring on the development of heel spurs.

 Who is affected?